Piiit/postgres/SFSCON15-README.md

 * delete your data folder in order to see if `initdb` still works
 * and setup a clean instance of **PostgreSQL** with **TWICE** support ;-)

+NB: If you still get some `WARNING:  could not dump unrecognized node type: NNN` log messages, you probably forget some `pprint` somewhere.
+Remove them, and your safe! :-)

 ----
 ## We`re done!!